TCKingCeryn/Multiplayer-Unity-FullBody-FPS-Controller/README.md

 # Test Mirror Multiplayer Project
-A Test of collaborative work with a simple Mirror Multiplayer test game.
+A test of collaborative work with a simple Mirror Multiplayer test game.

 ## Changelog